blynnerup/getting_rusty/README.md

 In Rust there is no inheritance for structs.
 Instead, Rust have _traits_.

 ## Traits
+A trait represents a capability, something a type can do, that can be shared with other types.
 Traits works like interfaces in other languages.
 Rust takes the composition over inheritance approach.

 Traits define required behaviour.
 In other words, functions and methods that a struct must implement if it wants to have that trait.